MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

 #### Selection

-One section of code.
+Selection makes use of a comparison operator to decide what to do.

+Example 1.
 Code is only run if the comparison is `True`.

 ``` python
 age = 21